dancer1325/grafana/docs/sources/explore/get-started-with-explore.md

 * Explore
   * 👀if your data source supports graph & table data -> NO need to create a dashboard 👀
-    * Reason: 🧠 Explore can display the results in both formats 🧠
+    * Reason: 🧠 Explore can display the results | BOTH formats 🧠
     * _Example:_ Pyroscope
   * key features
     * Query editor